DIY Succulent Sand Art Terrariums

 The faux succulents I found at Hobby Lobby could totally pass as the real deal and don’t require watering.
 Score!

-Supplies for Succulent Sand Art Terrariums
+Supplies for DIY Sand Art Terrariums

 - Glass apothecary jars